Operation Combine: Operation

 Under orders from the newly elected President Ranasinghe Premadasa, Operation Combine was established by Lieutenant Colonel Ranjan Wijeratne, State Minister of Defence on 4 August 1989 at the height of the 1987–89 JVP Insurrection in the south of Sri Lanka.
 The Special Task Force was headed by Major General Cecil Waidyaratne, Army Chief of Staff with Brigadier Lakshman Algama serving as his deputy and established its headquarters at Havelock Town.
 The Special Task Force carried out intelligence gathering and direct action operations against the JVP, targeting its leadership.
 It was successful in tracking down and eliminating much of the JVP leadership which culminated with the capture and death of its leader Rohana Wijeweera on 12 November 1989.

-On December 27, 1989, a special police team, led by SSP Lionel Gunathilake, arrested Saman Piyasiri Fernando along with his mother and fiance; who was a sister of JVP politburo member Daya Wanniarachchi, at Koswatte, Nawala, at a rented house owned by Mark Antony Fernando, who works at SLBC.
+On December 27, 1989, a special police team, led by SSP Lionel Gunathilake, arrested Saman Piyasiri Fernando along with his mother and fiancé; who was a sister of JVP politburo member Daya Wanniarachchi, at Koswatte, Nawala, at a rented house owned by Mark Antony Fernando, who works at SLBC.
 According to the police sources, the number of military books found inside the house and some of them are not found in Sri Lankan military libraries.
-Lalilth Wijeyrathna, Upali Jayaweera, Ranjitham Gunaratnam, Gamini Wijegunasekara and Shantha Bandara tried to regroup.
-However, the government forces managed to capture them and subsequently killed them on December 1989.
+Lalith Wijerathna, Upali Jayaweera, Ranjitham Gunaratnam, Gamini Wijegunasekara and Shantha Bandara tried to regroup.
+However, the government forces managed to capture them and subsequently killed them in December 1989.
 The leadership of the JVP was transferred to Lalith Wijerathna.
 It is believed that Wijerathna was captured in Colombo by a special police team from Kandy either late December 1989 or early January 1990.
-At a later date in January he was allegedly executed by his captors in Kandy in the last days of the operation Combine.
+At a later date in January he was allegedly executed by his captors in Kandy in the last days of Operation Combine.